fatihtufekci/EvrekaQ1/README.md

 ## Project Structure
 - In our project, we have two models named navigation record and vehicle.
 - Our NavigationRecordSerializer serializer, which provides communication between Python data structure and json format, has been created.
-- A view that allows us to perform CRUD operations has been created.
+- A view that allows us to perform Read(List) operations has been created.
 - The get_last_points() method was written in the Manager class of our NavigationRecord model.
 - In our get_last_points() method, the last navigation data from the last 48 hours is returned for each vehicle.
 - API Tests written.